Condo/Coop Unit Insurance

 • Some policies offer loss assessment coverage.
 This coverage assists in paying for your portion of damages.
 It applies to common areas or building repairs.
 These are costs that the association’s master policy does not completely cover.

 • Yes!
-Many insurers, including BlueRock Insurance Services, offer discounts when you bundle condo or co-op insurance with auto or umbrella insurance, helping you save money while maximizing coverage.
+Many insurance companies provide discounts when you bundle condo or co-op insurance with auto or umbrella insurance.
+This helps you save money while maximizing your coverage.